-Contraindications for combined heart-lung transplantation are similar to those for isolated heart and lung transplantation.4 The International Society for Heart Lung Transplantation (ISHLT) provides listing criteria and best practice recommendations for heart-lung transplants.^{1, 10}
+Contraindications for combined heart-lung transplantation are similar to those for isolated heart and lung transplantation.
+The International Society for Heart Lung Transplantation (ISHLT) provides listing criteria and best practice recommendations for heart-lung transplants.

-According to the 2019 ISHLT registry report, survival rates in adult patients who underwent heart-lung transplantation has steadily improved with an overall median survival rate of 3.7 years from 1992-2001 to 6.5 years from 2010-2017.
-This is comparable to primary lung transplantation but is inferior to the median survival rate of heart transplantation alone.4 included for informational purposes only.
-Codes referenced in this clinical policy are for informational purposes only.
-Inclusion or exclusion of any codes does not guarantee coverage.
-Providers should reference the most up-to-date sources of professional coding guidance prior to the submission of claims for reimbursement of covered services.
+According to the 2019 ISHLT registry report, survival rates in adult patients who underwent heart-lung transplantation has steadily improved with an overall median survival rate of 3.7 years from 1992 through 2001 to 6.5 years from 2010 through 2017.
+This is comparable to primary lung transplantation but is inferior to the median survival rate of heart transplantation alone.